Oldman10000/happy_dogs_home/README.md

 ### 6. Get in touch

 * Contact form for all enquiries.
 This has standard inputs for name/email/telephone.
 There is a checkbox list for the user to specify the purpose of their enquiry as well as a large text field to add further questions/detail.
-There is also a text box informing the customer that we aim to respond to all enquiries within 24 hours of receipt.
+There is also a text box informing the customer that we aim to respond to all enquiries within 24 hours of receipt, and requesting feedback on the site.
 Name/email/telephone/enquiry type fields are all required with the larger text box optional.
 This has a broad scope for the visitor who can make any enquiry needed from once place.

 ### 7. Footer - Contact info and social